MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 ---

-## Deploy to web app Azure Container Apps
+## Deploy to web app to Azure

-To deploy the image, use the [az containerapp up][6] command.
+To deploy the docker image to Azure Container Apps, use the [az containerapp up][6] command.

 ### [Flask](#tab/web-app-flask)